hqr/surge/README.md

 Each time a model starts running, the (modeled) time starts from 0 (literal zero
 - not to be confused with 00:00:00 1/1/1970) and then advances forward in (configurable) steps.
-Each step of the internal global universal timer is currently set to 10 nanoseconds, which also means that the margin of error to execute a given timed event can be up to 9 nanoseconds (finer time-stepping granularity may slow down your simulated benchmarks..)
+Each step of the internal global universal timer is (by default) 1 nanosecond, which also implies the corresponding margin of error to execute a given timed event.

 The framework enforces the following simple rule: each event scheduled to trigger at a given time does get executed at approximately this time with a very